-- The CEO has a duty of care for ensuring the safety (including e-safety) of members of the school community - The CEO/Executive Headteachers and (at least) another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. - The CEO/Executive Headteachers and Senior Leaders are responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant. - The CEO/Executive Headteachers and Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
+- The CEO has a duty of care for ensuring the safety (including online safety) of members of the school community - The CEO/Executive Headteachers and (at least) another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. - The CEO/Executive Headteachers and Senior Leaders are responsible for ensuring that the Online safety Coordinator and other relevant staff, this includes the Designated and Deputy designated Safeguarding Leads, receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The CEO/Executive Headteachers and Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles.